 Prime Minister, Theresa May has set a deadline of 31 March for invoking Article 50 of the Lisbon Treaty.
 This will get official talks with the EU started.
 The bill returns to the Commons next week.

-MPs held two days of debate on the bill, which follows last June’s referendum in which voters opted by 51.9% to 48.1% in favour of Brexit.
+MPs held two days of debate on the bill, which followed last June’s referendum in which voters opted by 51.9% to 48.1% in favour of Brexit.

 Atmosphere in the Chamber was euphoric and MPs couldn’t wait to congratulate the PM and the rest of the Brexiteers.
-Headlines talk of victory and criticise those who wanted to prevent the vote getting through.
+Headlines talk of victory and criticised Members who wanted to prevent the vote getting through.

-Analysts had said from the start that Theresa May would win but it was a battle at times.
-There is still more business to be done on the Bill.
-One of the biggest hurdles was getting it passed in the Commons
+Analysts said from the start that Theresa May would win but it was a battle at times.

 — YourNewsUKtv (@YourNewsUKtv) February 20, 2017